Sell My Home ShreveportCaddo Parish home buyers(318) 610-9786

 Behind on property taxes

-Delinquent Caddo Parish taxes can lead to a tax sale or adjudication, with a window to redeem.
+Delinquent Caddo Parish taxes can move toward a tax sale, but since January 2026 Louisiana sells a lien rather than your title, and you keep a window to redeem.
 If you are behind on a Shreveport property, starting early gives you more options.
 We work with owners in exactly this spot.

 See how it works